ReedMerrill/sampleReddit/README.md

 ## Quick Start

-An annotated example of how to go from a list of seed subreddits to a snowball sample of Reddit comments can be found in this [guide](https://github.com/ReedMerrill/sampleReddit/wiki/Data-Collection-Example) in the repo's wiki.
+An annotated example of how to go from a list of seed subreddits to a snowball sample of Reddit comments can be found in this [guide](https://github.com/ReedMerrill/sampleReddit/wiki/Data-Collection-Example).

 ## Usage